 - Don’t accept drinks from strangers.
 The number of date rape drugs being slipped into drinks makes it important to know exactly where your drink came from.

 - Don’t leave your room unlocked.
 If you’re in there and sleeping, someone has easy access to you and your belongings.
-If you’re not there, you’re belongings and your roommates belongings are fair game.
+If you aren’t there, your belongings and your roommate’s belongings are fair game.

 - Keep an eye on textbooks, computers, iPods, stereos, cell phones, and wallets.

 - Be aware!
 Recognize your vulnerability.

 - Report all suspicious persons, vehicles and activities to Security immediately.